What do fiery oranges, sultry yellows, candy-apple reds, quaint cabins, and Gilmore Girl towns all have in common? New England in the fall.

 They have something for everyone, from fresh lobster to a vegan burger!

 Cafe This Way also has a great breakfast menu, just saying.

 Insider Tip: Bass Harbor Head is a popular photography spot but a must-see for visiting the park—plan to get here almost an hour before sunset.

 Where to Stay in Bar Harbor

-Day 6: Acadia National Park
+Day 6—Acadia National Park

-Sunrise in Acadia National Park
+- Morning: Adventure through Acadia National Park

-While you’re exploring Acadia National Park in the fall, you may as well see the first sunrise in the USA!
+While exploring Acadia National Park in the fall, you may as well see the first sunrise in the USA!

 Hiking Jesup Path and Hemlock Path Loop